RecordedFuture-ProfessionalServices/psengine/docs/index.md

 PSEngine is ready for the demands of building robust and reliable integrations.

-It can easily interact with the following Recorded Future datasets and capabilities:
+It can easily interact with the following Recorded Future datasets:

-* Analyst Notes
+- Analyst Notes
-* Collective Insights
+- Collective Insights
-* Classic & Playbook Alerts
+- Classic & Playbook Alerts
-* Detection Rules
+- Detection Rules
+- Fusion File management
-* Identity Exposures
+- Identity Exposures management
-* List management
+- List management
+- Malware Sandbox reports download
-* On demand IOC enrichment
+- On demand IOC enrichment
-* Risklists
+- Risklists
+- Risk History
-* STIX conversion
+- STIX conversion

-And facilitate development with features like:
+And facilitate the development with features like:

-* Pre-built log handlers for console and file
+- Built-in logging
-* Easy configuration management
+- Easy configuration management
-* Markdown creation from certain data types
+- Markdown creation from certain data types
-* Proxy support
+- Proxy support

 ## Previous versions and version documentation